stateful/docs.runme.dev/docs/configuration/lifecycle-identity.md

 <Infobox type="warning" title="Warning">

-You can disable lifecycle identity from your repository by setting it to `none`.
+The lifecycle identity `id` is assigned to each cell and document by default.
+If you prefer not to see the cell or document ID, you can easily disable the lifecycle identity in your repository by setting it to `none`.

 </Infobox>